kizniche/Mycodo/README.md

 ----

 - [x] Authorization log (for successful and unsuccessful logins)
+- [ ] Automatic log file backup when a certain size is reached
 - [ ] Support naming/renaming relay identifier from the web interface
 - [ ] Support Raspberry Pi camera module for video/snapshot monitoring and timelapse photography
 - [ ] Support for more than one temperature/humidity sensor